panoptes/panoptes.github.io/hardware/control_box.md

 {% include todo.html text="More pictures here." %}

 * On the inside, place a rubber o-ring over the protruding threaded end.
 Screw on the female end of the connector and hand tighten until the rubber is pressed nicely against the inside wall of the box.
 This will help secure the connector and act as a seal.
-* Cut a 2" long piece of 1 3/4" PVC pipe.
+* Cut a 50 mm long piece of 1 3/4" PVC pipe.
 * Place some silicon sealant on the outside near one end.
 * Push the silicon-coated end into the outside port of the connector.
 Twist while pushing it in and out several times until the silicon coats the entire surface and then push the pipe in all the way.
 Wipe any excess silicon off the inside and outside of the pipe.
 * Place a bead of silicon on the outside of the other end of the pipe.
-* Push a 1 3/4" length 90 degree elbow fitting onto the end and work it until the silicon is evenly distributed.
+* Push a 1 3/4" width 90 degree elbow fitting onto the end and work it until the silicon is evenly distributed.
 * Wipe up any excess and place a final bead of silicon on the outside of the joint between the connector and the elbow.
 * Carefully apply silicon around the edges of the hole in the pelican box where it meets the connector.
 The layer must be smooth and have good contact with the pelican box and there should be no holes or air bubbles in the silicon.
 * Repeat the entire assembly process for the second pipe.